Capital punishment in Germany: After World War II

-After World War II, hundreds of executions of common and war criminals were carried out on West German soil, albeit the overwhelming majority of them were carried out by the Allied occupation authorities, not German authority.
-The penultimate criminal to be executed in the Western Zones under German authority was Richard Schuh (murder and robbery) on February 18, 1949.
-Two other convicted murderers, 29-year-old Robert Amelung and 39-year-old Peter Steinhauer were guillotined in Hamburg on May 9, 1949.
+After World War II, hundreds of executions of both common and war criminals were carried out in West Germany.
+However, the majority were carried out by the Allied occupation authorities, not by German authorities.
+The last to be executed in the Western Zones under German authority were Richard Schuh on 18 February 1949 for murder and robbery, and on 9 May 1949, 29-year-old Robert Amelung and 39-year-old Peter Steinhauer were guillotined in Hamburg for murder.

-The last execution in West Berlin was of Berthold Wehmeyer (murder, rape, and robbery) on May 12, 1949.
-Despite the newly founded Federal Republic's protests, the Western Allied powers continued for some time to practice capital punishment in their separate jurisdiction.
-The last seven condemned men, all of whom were war criminals, were executed by the U.S. military at Landsberg Prison on June 7, 1951.
-Until 1990, some "criminal actions against the Allied Occupating Powers' interests" remained capital offenses in West Berlin, being under Allied jurisdiction without complete force of the Basic Law.
-However, no capital sentences under this authority were carried out.
+The last execution in West Berlin was of Berthold Wehmeyer on 12 May 1949 for murder, rape, and robbery.
+That same year, an opinion poll found that 77% of Germans were in favour of capital punishment while 18% opposed it.
+Despite protests by the newly established Federal Republic of Germany, the Western Allied powers continued to practice capital punishment in their separate jurisdictions.
+The last seven condemned men, all of whom were war criminals, were executed by the US military at Landsberg Prison on 7 June 1951.